MrAlias/sudo/README.md

 The content of the main sudoers file that sets the main sudo runas_spec.

+##### `update_rkhunter`

+Specify if rkhunter should be updated after any change is made.

+Any changes to the sudoers policy will cause rkhunter to error.
+This provides a convient way to automatically update rkhunter of changes to the sudoers policy.

 ## Limitations

 This module has received limited testing on Debian based operating systems and CentOS 7.0.